Antony-Thornton/MS3---Online-Cookbook/README.md

     Improved delete recipe functionality - Currently uses javascript to display a message but would like to add a proper warning/confirmation message.

+    Add a star rating system to the community recipes - As well as tool ratings this can be applied to community recipes and then pulled through to the manage recipe's page of the user.

     Unique categories on my recipes - I tried with CI help to get a list of unique categories to display for each user but I couldnt get it working in time for submission.
     See below two images for details.
 Instructions can also be seen in the